shearwavesplitter/AlpEventDownloader/README.md

 # AlpEventDownloader

-## Requires python version 2.7
+## Requires python version 2.8

-# Important:

-## A bug caused back azimuths and incidence angles to be off by several degrees.
-For previously downloaded events these should be corrected before rotating

 ## About

-This script/functions act as a wrapper for the new fdsnws_fetch which is replacing arclink_fetch.
+This script/functions act as a wrapper for the new fdsnws_fetch.
 Its main purpose is to list the stations and events for which data is missing or incomplete.

-Not all data centres have implemented fdsnws_fetch.
-Instead the default backend is arclink_fetch.
+Arclink_fetch is now depreciated but can still can be still enabled in download_events_functions.py.

 ### Advantages
 * Allows restricted data to be downloaded